ar-io/specs/arns/arns-token-1.md

 The **ARNS-TOKEN-1** Specification includes the following requirements:

-- Should have a `Name` which is a friendly nickname of this ANT.
+- Must have a `Name` which is a friendly nickname of this ANT.
+  - Must be a string, eg. `ArDrive`.
-- Should have a `Ticker` which is a short token symbol, shown in block explorers and marketplaces.
+- Must have a `Ticker` which is a short token symbol, shown in block explorers and marketplaces.
+  - Must be a string, eg. `ANT-ARDRIVE`.
-- Should have a `Logo` that is an Arweave Transaction ID that contains an icon used by downstream apps.
+- Must have a `Logo` image icon used by downstream apps.
+  - Must be a string eg. `Sie_26dvgyok0PZD_-iQAFOhOd5YxDTkczOLoqTTL_A`.
+  - Must be an Arweave transaction.
-- Should have a `Description` that is a brief description of this ANT and its purpose or use.
+- Must have a `Description` that is a brief description of this ANT and its purpose or use.
+  - Must be a string eg. `ArDrive is a permaweb app that lets you upload, download and share your files easily.`
+  - Must not be longer than 512 characters.
-- Should have a table of `Keywords` used to further describe this ANT.
+- Must have a table of `Keywords` used to further describe this ANT.
+  - `Keywords` must not contain more than 16 keywords.
+  - Each `Keyword` must be a string eg. `File-sharing`
+  - Each `Keyword` must consist of alphanumeric characters, dashes and underscores.
+  - Each `Keyword` must not be longer than 32 characters.
+  - Each `Keyword` must not include spaces.
+  - Each `Keyword` must be unique in the table of `Keywords`.
-- Must have a `Denomination` of 0 indicating the decimal places used by the token.
+- Must have a `Denomination`, in compliance with the AO Token Blueprint, indicating the decimal places used by the token.
+  - Must be an integer.
+  - Must be set to 0, indicating no decimal places used by the Arweave Name Token.
-- Must have a `TotalSupply` of 1 indicating the total amount of tokens minted.
+- Must have a `TotalSupply`, in compliance with the AO Token Blueprint, indicating the total amount of tokens minted.
+  - Must be an integer.
+  - Must be set to 1, indicating a single token in the supply.
-- Must have a `Balances` object which stores the current balance of minted Tokens.
+- Must have a `Balances` table which stores the current balance of minted Tokens.
   - The Process `Owner` should be the only Token holder with a balance of 1.
 - Must have a `Balance` handler to read an individual user’s Token Balance.
 - Must have a `Balances` handler to read all Token Balances.